-7. Record in the Test Substance Records Use Log of the IR-4 Field Data Book the amount of pesticide removed from the container, the purpose, initial and date.
+7. Record in the Test Substance Records Use Log of the paper FDB or eFDB the amount of pesticide removed from the container, the purpose, initial and date.

-SOP7.7 TITLE: Calibration of an Electronic Balance for Dry Pesticide Measurement.
+SOP 7.7 TITLE: Calibration of an Electronic Balance for Dry Pesticide Measurement.
 PURPOSE: To ensure an accurate dosage in the application of dry pesticides.
 SCOPE: IR-4 trials where a dry material is weighed for use in field research.

-1. Prior to use, visually inspect electronic balance for cleanliness.
+1. Prior to each weighing event, set up and level balance.
+Visually inspect electronic balance for cleanliness.
 Wipe with clean moist cloth as needed.

-2. Prior to each weighing event, visually inspect pesticide for use in a trial, calibrate the balance by first establishing zero followed by weighing standard weights that bracket to the nearest amount of test substance needed.
-Record in the Field Data Book the date, standard weights used and recorded weights and initials of person performing this task.
+2. Calibrate the balance by first establishing zero followed by weighing standard weights that bracket to the nearest amount of test substance needed.
+Record in the paper FDB or eFDB the date, standard weights used and recorded weights and initials of person performing this task.
 If the balance does not weigh within one percent of the standard weight, service will be called and another balance used.
 Tare balance with weighing receptacle in place and weigh test substance.
-Record amount of test substance removed in Field Data Book.
+Record amount of test substance removed in paper FDB or eFDB.

 3. The Field Research Director is responsible for inspection, maintenance and calibration of the electronic balance.
+Balance shall be serviced and calibrated at a minimum of every two years.

-SOP 7.8 TITLE: Application of Pesticides in the Field.
+TITLE: Application of Pesticides in the Field.
 PURPOSE: To apply pesticides accurately in the field to meet requirements for GLP.
 SCOPE: All IR-4 field research trials.